DoctorKhan/The-Social-Game-Book/src/00_introduction/000_introduction.md

 *I'd just spent the day analyzing how digital platforms systematically fragment communities while promising connection.
 The paradox was sickeningly familiar.*

-*David opened his notebook and began writing, trying to capture the pattern that had been haunting him for months:*
+*I opened my notebook and began writing, trying to capture the pattern that had been haunting me for months:*

 > *More connection, more loneliness.
 We build networks that isolate.*
 >